CodeBlue519/drb/README.md

 for bible in drb vul kjv; do echo "=== $bible ==="; $bible /grace | head -3; done
 ```

-## Source Text

-The Douay-Rheims text (Challoner revision) is sourced from public domain transcriptions of the 1899 edition.
-More information: [Douay-Rheims Bible Online](https://www.drbo.org/).

-## License

-Public domain ([Unlicense](LICENSE)).
-The Douay-Rheims Bible text is itself in the public domain.

-## Support

-If this tool is useful to you, consider a lightning donation:

-⚡ `your-lightning-address@example.com`

 *Ad Maiorem Dei Gloriam.*